dcperera/dcperera.github.io/_pages/about.md

 News
 ------
-My Ph.D. work has been featured by UMaine Research,
-If you are interested:[UMaine Research News](https://umaine.edu/research/2024/01/17/sustainable-energy-innovation-charitha-pereras-research-may-cut-costs-for-hydrogen-fuel-production%ef%bf%bc/)
+January 17, 2024: My Ph.D. work has been featured by UMaine Research, If you are interested: [UMaine Research News](https://umaine.edu/research/2024/01/17/sustainable-energy-innovation-charitha-pereras-research-may-cut-costs-for-hydrogen-fuel-production%ef%bf%bc/)

 What you see on this website
 ------